vfarah-if/CodingExercise/README.md

 !["Booking Service Interactions"](HotelBooking.png)

-The BookingRepository was responsible for checking for booking overlapse between a certain date and making sure the booking quota was not exceeded.
-The hotel was responsible for teh hotel existing, the hotel making sure the room type existed and the booking policy service was available to make sure the employee was allowed to book the room.
+The *BookingRepository* was responsible for checking for booking overlaps between a certain date and making sure the booking quota was not exceeded.
+The hotel was responsible for the hotel existing, the hotel making sure the room type existed and the booking policy service was available to make sure the employee was allowed to book the room.

 !["Booking Service and dependencies"](BookingServiceClassDiagram.png)